Visualizing the Musical Numbers: Act I

 Song 6: Someone Just Like Me

 After the emotionally exhausting “The Rebbe Says,” the audience would welcome the tonic of comic relief.
 They’ll find it in this patter song.
 To reinforce the students’ folly, David inserted a dissonant 15-second Jewish wedding vignette.
-Complete with a raucus kickline, “Someone” is about a teacher who must surrender to his students’ bedlam.
+Complete with a raucous kickline, “Someone” is about a teacher who must surrender to his students’ bedlam.
 And for sheer, unbridled bedlam, nothing has yet topped choreographer Onna White’s “Marian the Librarian” (The Music Man):

 Song 7: A World of Many Colors